frankframework/frank-flow/README.md

 There are two ways to build the application, for development and for production.
 The difference lays in the build target and build mode.

 The development build points to the `frank-flow/src/main/resources/frontend` folder.
 This folder can then be used by Frank2Frank!Flow to serve the frontend.
 The code won’t be minified which will make it easier to debug.
-The development build with also contain a stats.json which contains information about the build files and their size.
+The development build will also contain a stats.json which contains information about the build files and their size.
 You can make a development build by running the command `npm run build-dev` or `npm run watch`.
 After running this command you can use `npm run bundle-report` to get a tree view diagram of the bundled files.

 The production build points to the `frank-flow/target/frontend` folder.
 This folder will contain minified files to lower the size of the build.
 This folder will be used when building the whole application (backend and frontend) and will be included in the frank-flow.jar.
 You can make a production build by running the command `npm run build` or by [building the whole application](#building-the-whole-application).